cpplibv/libv/LIBV-TODO.md

-libv.frame: cleanup states by adding a single state for show/hidden/maximized/minimized/fullscreen/borderless_maximized libv.frame: cleanup monitor, provide a thread-safe access to monitors list libv.frame: cleanup global variables, at least place them next to each other and reason about thread access
+libv.frame: cleanup states by adding a single state for show/hidden/maximized/minimized/fullscreen/borderless_maximized libv.frame: cleanup monitor, provide a thread-safe access to monitors list libv.frame: cleanup global variables, at least place them next to each other and reason about thread access libv.frame.input: Question should I couple scancode with key for each key states | observe use-case

 libv.utility: pointer facade for: observer_ptr, observer_ref, etc...